chile powder

 Common measurement equivalents in grams

-Chile powder (with an 'e') is typically made from 100% ground dried chiles with no other additives.
-Chili powder (with an 'i') is usually a spice blend containing ground chiles mixed with cumin, garlic powder, oregano, and salt.
+Chile powder (with an 'e') is usually pure ground dried chiles.
+Chili powder (with an 'i') is typically a blend containing other spices like cumin, oregano, and garlic.

 Explore more ingredients in the other category with complete nutrition information.